Sandy Cape

 Sandy Cape (also known by the Indigenous name of Woakoh) is the most northern point on Fraser Island (also known as K'gari and Gari) off the coast of Queensland, Australia.
 The place was named Sandy Cape for its appearance by James Cook during his 1770 voyage up the eastern coast of Australia aboard the Endeavour.

+Geography

 To the south the next two ocean headlands are Waddy Point and Indian Head (the latter was also named by Cook noting "...on which a number of Natives were assembled..." and is also known as Tukkee in the Badtjala language, meaning stone or stone knife).

 The cape is protected within the K'gari section of the Great Sandy National Park.
 BreakSea Spit extends about 30 km north of Sandy Cape.
 Nesting loggerhead and green turtles use the remote, sandy location as a rookery.
 Nighttime driving along the beach at Sandy Cape is banned during the nesting season.
 The vegetation at the cape is stunted and windswept.
 The foredunes are lightly covered by spinifex grass.